Goran Milić: Personal life

 In 1977 Milić married Olivera Katanić, a fellow journalist and Radio-Television Belgrade (RTB) colleague.
 In 1980 when Milić became RTB's foreign correspondent from New York, the couple, along with Olivera's son Igor from her previous marriage, moved to the United States.
 In 1984 their daughter Lana Marija Milić was born.
 Katanić, already diagnosed with cancer since 1978, died in 1988.

-In 1990, at a speaking engagement in Sarajevo, 42-year-old widower Milić met Ana, a Radio Sarajevo contract employee.
+In 1990, at a speaking engagement in Sarajevo, 42-year-old widower Milić met Ana Lončar, a Radio Sarajevo contract employee.
 The two soon began dating, initially long distance as Milić lived in Belgrade where he anchored RTB's Dnevnik.
 In late 1990, after Milić's new job at Yutel brought him to Sarajevo, the couple started living together, along with Milić's 6-year-old daughter Lana Marija whom he brought over from Belgrade.
 As the Bosnian War broke out during spring 1992, Ana right away fled to Zagreb with Milić's daughter Lana Marija, while Milić, who initially remained behind in Sarajevo where he began working for Alija Izetbegović's Bosnian government, joined them in Croatia within a few months.
 Later in 1992, Milić married Ana, and in 1993 they had a son Marko.

 Milić was a close friend of Željko Malnar, who was married to Milić's cousin, Karmen.

 On 2 June 2015, Milić received a citizenship of Bosnia and Herzegovina.